fls-bioinformatics-core/genomics/NGS-general/SolidDataExtractor/README.markdown

     The location of the `.conf` files is set by the `FASTQ_SCREEN_CONF_DIR` variable in `qc.setup` (see below).
 This script is used by the main QC script to run the screens.

+*   `filter_stats.sh`: appends statistics comparing original SOLiD data files with the output from the preprocess filter step to a log file.

 The QC scripts have an associated setup file called `qc.setup`, which will be read automatically if it exists.
 Make a site-specific version by